austinsonger/SOD-Buddy/README.md

 # Segregation of Duties (SODBuddy) Github Action

-> This GitHub Action enforces segregation of duties by checking the CODEOWNERS file and ensuring that no committer can approve or merge their own code.
+> This GitHub Action enforces segregation of duties by checking the APPROVER file and ensuring that no committer can approve or merge their own code.

 ## Usage